Review: Tarptent Moment DW backpacking tent

 Freestanding Option for Winter Snow Camping

 For handling light snow loads, I purchased an optional crossing pole.
 I’ve used the Moment DW on two snow camping trips: the White River Canyon at Mount Hood, and Paradise at Mount Rainier.
-On both trips, I stayed warm and dry inside my tent and didn’t have any issues with snow load when it snowed all day and night at Mount Rainier.
+On both trips, I stayed warm and dry inside my tent and I didn’t have any issues with snow load when it snowed for 12+ hours at Mount Rainier.
 For set up, I added guylines to the end struts so I could bury the tent stakes in the snow.

 For the price and the weight, I find the Moment DW to be an excellent shelter that’s great for varying conditions.